Mateleo/netflix/README.md

 [1].
 Install ANACONDA
    Download it from : https://www.anaconda.com/

 [2].
-Open ANACONDA powershell prompt (installation of modules we'll be done here !)and type the commands
+Open ANACONDA PowerShell prompt (installation of modules we'll be done here !)and type the commands

 [3].
-Create a new environement : "You'll proceed to the creation of your own environment"
+Create a new environment: "You'll proceed to the creation of your own environment"

 --> Type:
     conda create -n my-env